 This week we had a coffee-talk with our favorite kitchen & bath designers.
-We grilled them about the value of their services for a homeowner planning to remodel a kitchen.
+We grilled them about the value of their services for a homeowner planning to remodel a kitchen in Alexandria, Virginia or any of the other nearby Washington communities.
 This is what they had to say.

-Ellen Witts, Leslie Roosevelt, and Sarah Turner of Gilday Renovations offered their views on kitchen design and shed some light on the key question: what exactly do kitchen designers do for their clients?
+Ellen Witts, Leslie Roosevelt, and Sarah Turner of Gilday Renovations offered their views on kitchen design and renovation, shedding some light on the key question: what exactly do kitchen designers do for their clients?

 What does a kitchen designer do?